killnine/DotNetCore/README.md

 * Apache.NMS.ActiveMQ is dependent on .NET 4.6.1
 * Oracle has released a statement about supporting .NET Core by [end of year 2017](http://www.oracle.com/technetwork/topics/dotnet/tech-info/odpnet-dotnet-core-sod-3628981.pdf)
+* Oracle does not have a containerized version of their management system, therefore this makes creating a demo version using the DBMS more challenging.
+This project will omit Oracle integration until another DBMS implementation is stable.
 * Mongo has a driver that [supports .NET core](https://mongodb.github.io/mongo-csharp-driver/)

 ## Docker ##